 Who can be part of the HOW Study?

-Any woman aged 18 or older can participate.
-All you need is an email address and access to either a computer or a mobile device with internet.
-We need women who have never had breast cancer and those who have; women who have had recurrences and women who have not.
-We need women of all ethnicities, sexual orientations, ages, and occupations.
+Any person aged 18 or older can participate.
+All you need is an email address and access to either a computer or a mobile device with internet capabilities.
+We need women and men who have never had breast cancer and those who have, people who have had recurrences and people who have not.
+We need people of all ethnicities, sexual orientations, ages, and occupations.
 It is only by studying a large group of diverse women that we will find the answers that will apply to everyone.
 Men can join the HOW Study if they have been diagnosed with breast cancer or are at high risk for breast cancer.
-We believe that there are probably some important clues to what causes breast cancer that can be uncovered by studying men with the disease.

-As a member of the HOW Study, you will be asked to complete periodic questionnaires online.
-These questionnaires will be released to you through a “Call to Action” email.
-Each questionnaire will focus on a different health or exposure topic.
-You just have to log in to your HOW Account, complete and submit each questionnaire.
+As a member of the HOW Study, you will periodically be asked to complete questionnaires online.
+These questionnaires are released to you through a “Call to Action” email.
+Each questionnaire focuses on a different health or environmental exposure topic.
+You log in to your HOW account to complete and submit each questionnaire.

-How long will the HOW Study be conducted?
+How long will I need to be involved in the HOW Study?

-We plan to follow the members of the HOW Study over time.
-This will allow us to track lifestyles, environmental exposures, and other potential causes of breast cancer in the most thorough manner.
-We therefore ask that you let us know if and when you change e-mail addresses or move so we don't lose touch with you.
-While we hope that our members will be willing to participate in the study over time to help generate the best data possible, you can choose to withdraw from the study at any point.
+We plan to collect data through the HOW Study indefinitely to allow us to track lifestyles, environmental exposures, and other potential causes of breast cancer, among other things.
+We ask that you let us know when you change your email address or move so we don't lose touch with you.
+While we hope that our members will be willing to participate in the study over a significant period of time, you can choose to withdraw from the study at any point.
 You are in complete control!

 Can I stop participating if I want to?

-You are free to drop out of the HOW Study at any time.
-To withdraw from the HOW Study, you will need to access your HOW account online and follow the instructions for withdrawal.
+You are free to withdraw from the HOW Study at any time.
+To do so, you will need to access your HOW account online and follow the instructions for withdrawal.

 If I withdraw from the HOW Study, what will happen to all of the information I have already submitted?

 By choosing to withdraw from the HOW Study, you will no longer receive emails about the study or be asked to complete any further questionnaires.
-Any information and data you had previously submitted will be retained by the Dr. Susan Love Research Foundation and will be used as part of the Health of Women Study and contribute to our goal of understanding the causes of breast cancer and ways to prevent it.
+Any information and data you have previously submitted is retained by Dr. Susan Love Research Foundation for use as part of the Health of Women Study to contribute to our goal of understanding the causes of breast cancer and ways to prevent it.

-At any time, you can re-join the HOW Study by visiting www.healthofwomenstudy.org and clicking on the “Reactivate my Account” link at the top of the page.
-If you choose to reactivate your account, you will not need to complete any questionnaires that you had previously submitted.
+And you can re-join the HOW Study at any time by visiting www.healthofwomenstudy.org and clicking on the “Reactivate My Account” link at the top of the page.
+If you choose to reactivate your account, you will not need to complete any questionnaires that you have previously submitted.

-If I’m a member of the Army of Women (AOW), will withdrawing from the HOW Study also withdraw me from the AOW?
+If I’m a member of the Army of Women®, will withdrawing from the HOW Study also withdraw me from the Army of Women?

 No. Withdrawing from the HOW Study will in no way affect your status as an Army of Women member.
 You will continue to receive Call-to-Action emails from the Army of Women about other research studies.